Lego Mars Mission

-Mars Mission was a Lego theme sold from 2007 to 2009.
+Lego Mars Mission is a discontinued Lego subtheme to Lego Space that sold from 2007 to 2009.
 It is set on Mars and features astronauts, aliens, and high-tech machinery.

 Plot

 In the year 2045, a highly upgraded version of the Spirit, a previous Martian rover, was sent to the Red Planet, where it discovered mysterious, radio-active crystals (called 'Biodium' in the story).
 A crewed mission followed, which discovered intelligent life.

 Pre-Hive Synopsis (2007)

 Once arriving on the Red Planet, with vehicles designed for exploration and mining, the astronauts began mining the energy crystals abundant there.
 But soon, the crystals begin disappearing.